-When a student falls into the "D" or "F" range for a course, a Deficiency Notice will be sent home by the Academy.
+When a student falls into the "D" or "F" range for a course, a Deficiency Notice or a Mid-Quarter Progress Reports will be sent home by the Academy.
 Parents/guardians are asked to acknowledge receipt of a notice with a phone call or an e-mail to the teacher to discuss strategies for helping their struggling student.

-When deficiency notices come out, if a student has 1 or more "F's' they are ineligible to participate in practices or games.
+When deficiency notices or mid-quarter progress reports come out, if a student has 1 or more "F's' they are ineligible to participate in practices or games.
 They may attend but not participate.
-They remain ineligible until all grades are verified (by faculty and Athletic Director) to be above an "F." At that time they may resume participation immediately.
+They remain ineligible until all grades are verified (by faculty and Athletic Director) to be above an "F."

+At that time they may resume participation immediately.
 Eligibility for students with accommodations plans to participate will be discussed and determined in a teaching team meeting.